-Usually, the best time to prune or trim trees and shrubs is during the winter months.
-These are the trees that shed their leaves every year.
+Pruning trees and shrubs is an important part of maintaining a healthy landscape.
+The best time to prune or trim trees and shrubs is during the winter months, when they have entered their dormant season.
 Most deciduous trees need to be pruned in late fall through winter, according to the Extension Service's Wisconsin Horticulture division.
-They have entered their dormant season and it is easy to see the frame of the branches, and the activity of insects and diseases have disappeared.
+This is because it is easy to see the frame of the branches, and the activity of insects and diseases have disappeared.

 Pruning at any other time will reduce or eliminate flower display.
 There is never a bad time to remove dead, damaged or diseased branches.
 But most trees benefit from pruning in the middle or late winter.
 Pruning during dormancy encourages new growth as soon as the weather starts to warm up.

 The lack of leaves after autumn allows you to easily identify branches and branches that require removal.
 Because the goal is not to change the size or shape of the tree, thinning must be constant throughout the tree.
 You only need to remove 10 to 20 percent of tree branches from the edge of the canopy.
 Large trees benefit from removing end parts of branches between 1 and 4 inches in diameter.

 Small ornamental and fruit trees can be thinned by removing smaller branches between ¼ and ½ inch thick.
 You need to prune the trees to thin out the crown, so that the tree looks completely unpruned.
 It's also a good time to prune trees and shrubs because trees sit dormant in cold weather, winter is the ideal time to prune and shape them.
 No leaves, there's less on the way.
 This makes it easy to visualize the structure of the branches of a tree.